Paritosh-Tiwari/G_A_C_Data_Coursera_PT/CodeBook.md

 std_col = grep("std",column_names)
 ```

-Now created a vector of all the columns which are required for the final tidy dataset, Also included the first 3 columns for Activity_Code, Activity_Label and Subject_Number.
+Now created a vector of all the columns which are required for the final tidy dataset, Also included the first 3 columns for Activity_Code, Activity_Name and Subject_Number.

 ```{r}
 col_in_scope = c(1:3,mean_col,std_col)